SysKitTeam/docs-monitor/README.md

-# SysKit Monitor
+# Syskit Monitor

-SysKit Monitor enables users to monitor and administer their entire server environment.
+Syskit Monitor enables users to monitor and administer their entire server environment.
 It’s an agentless enterprise solution which helps users monitor server performance, track user activity, analyze application usage, document environment, and more.

 Additionally, it enables users to manage servers remotely with the help of PowerShell, serving as GUI for PowerShell reporting with advanced possibilities.
-SysKit Monitor comes with a quick installation containing built-in prerequisites, and it’s available as a desktop and web interface.
+Syskit Monitor comes with a quick installation containing built-in prerequisites, and it’s available as a desktop and web interface.

-## SysKit Monitor Features
+## Syskit Monitor Features

 * Track user activity and RDS logging on your servers
 * Analyze application usage for locally used and published applications